Peter Smith’s Gödel Without (Too Many) Tears - Or Not?

-Note that I have not attempted to discuss Smith’s error in his cut-down downloadable version in any more detail, simply because that version omits quite a lot of detail anyway.
-Since the error is essentially the same as in Smith’s book, if you want to see a fully detailed analysis of Smith’s error please see the paper A Fundamental Flaw in an Incompleteness Proof by Peter Smith PDF.
+Note that I will not attempt to discuss Smith’s error in his cut-down version in any more detail, simply because that version omits quite a lot of detail anyway.
+Since the error is essentially the same as in Smith’s book, if you want to see a fully detailed analysis of Smith’s error, please see the paper A Fundamental Flaw in an Incompleteness Proof by Peter Smith.

 In fact this type of error crops up in numerous attempted incompleteness proofs, see Errors in Incompleteness Proofs and Analyses of Incompleteness Proofs.
 If you want to ask Peter Smith about the error in his proof, send him an email at peter email@example.com.
 If you get an interesting reply, please let me know.

 As site owner I reserve the right to keep my comments sections as I deem appropriate.
 I do not use that right to unfairly censor valid criticism.
 My reasons for deleting or editing comments do not include deleting a comment because it disagrees with what is on my website.
 Reasons for exclusion include: